jsalinasf/cheat_sheets/kubernetesCommands.md

 To update the kubeadm tool, run:

+	apt-get upgrade -y kubeadm=1.12.0-00 #to upgrade kubeadm tool

+	kubeadm upgrade apply v1.12.0 #to upgrade the cluster as such

+The previous command only update the CONTROL PLANE.

+Kubelets (nodes), need to be upgraded manually

+Keep in mind that the following command:

+	kubectrl get nodes

+Shows the version of the kubelet, and not the version of the kubernetes cluster components

+Kubelet may or may not be present in the master nodes, it depends on your setup.

+kubeadm deploys kubelet on your master node

+if you run the command kubectl get nodes and dont see the master nodes in the output of the command, probably that cluster was deployed using some other method (maybe a manual method)

+To update the kubelet on your nodes, first upgrade the kubelet component of the MASTER NODES.

+To upgrade Kubelet, run the following command:

+	apt-get upgrade -y kubelet=1.12.0-00
+	systemctl restart kubelet

 ## CERTIFICATION TIPS

 While you would be working mostly the declarative way - using definition files, imperative commands can help in getting one time tasks done quickly, as well as generate a definition template easily.
 This would help save considerable amount of time during your exams.